near-horizon/near-protocol-rewards/docs/api.md

    - Keep webhook processing under 10 seconds
    - Use conditional requests to GitHub API
    - Implement request caching where appropriate

+## Test Webhook Section
+This is a test change to trigger the webhook processing.